stigkj/chef-apt-cyg/README.md

 Requirements
 ------------

-These are the high level steps to get a Windows machine ready for using chef-cygwin to
+These are the high level steps to get a Windows machine ready for using chef-cygwin:

-These are the high level packages that must be installed for chef-cygwin to work:
+1. Download and install cygwin (obviously)
+2. Install additional packages needed by chef
+    * make
+    * gcc-core
+    * wget
+    * ruby
+3. Install RubyGems
+4. Install chef with related tools

 * cygwin (obviously)
 *